 1. Go for a Leisure Drive

-Take a drive down West Beach Street and you might remind you of the likes of New Orleans or Charleston.
+Take a drive down West Beach Street and you might be reminded you of the likes of New Orleans or Charleston.
 Tall pine trees, as well as palm trees, line the road that borders St. Andrew’s Bay.

 If you are heading west, you will run into historic St. Andrews, the marina, antique shops, an art studio, and great places to eat.
 How awesome is it to be driving along underneath the blue sky with a view of the bay!